-- Review the current executive director’s role and job description.
-Interview current ED and staff to determine what organization needs.
-Set expectations for the incoming ED.
+- Needs Assessment: Conduct a comprehensive review of the current executive director’s role and job description.
+Interview the incumbent ED, staff, and board to identify organizational needs.
+Establish clear expectations for the incoming executive director.

-- Develop a compelling, but realistic job description that will attract candidates.
-Set salary range to include in the job posting.
+- Compelling Job Posting: Develop an enticing yet realistic job posting that will attract potential candidates.
+Set a salary range to include in the job posting.
 (Here’s why.)
-A good data source in Nebraska is the Nonprofit Association of the Midlands Salary and Benefit Survey.
-The board must approve both the job description and salary range.
+A good data source in Nebraska is the Nonprofit Association of the Midlands Salary and Benefits Survey.

-- Develop a process to screen candidates.
-The committee should rank resumes based on the criteria and expectations developed earlier to narrow the pool to 5-10 candidates.
-Carry out a round of phone interviews by some committee members to assess fit for the position and organization.
+- Screening Process: Establish a systematic approach to screening candidates.
+Rank resumes based on predefined criteria and expectations, narrowing the pool to 5-10 candidates.
+Have a small group of committee members conduct initial phone interviews to assess suitability for the position and organization.

-- Develop interview questions.
-Focus on questions that ask about past behavior in specific situations, as that is the best predictor of future success.
-Structured interviews are much more effective and have less bias.
+- Structured Interviews: Develop interview questions that focus on past behaviors in specific situations, as this offers the best insight into future success.
+Structured interviews are more effective and minimize bias.

-- Meet as a committee to discuss candidates and choose one or two finalists.
+- Finalist Selection: Hold a committee meeting to discuss candidates and choose one or two finalists.

-- Make the final choice.
-The committee may provide a recommendation to the board, who will make the ultimate decision.
+- Decision Making: The committee provides a recommendation to the board, which ultimately makes the hiring decision.

-- Finalize offer details and employment agreement and present to the candidate.
-Negotiate the details and plan for a successful onboarding process and first day.
+- Offer Finalization: Work out the details of the job offer and employment agreement, and present them to the selected candidate.
+Negotiate terms and plan for a successful onboarding process and first day.